Badminton-Apps/badman/code/libs/frontend/club/README.md

-# frontend-club
+# @badman/frontend-club

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test frontend-club` to execute the unit tests.
+Run `nx test @badman/frontend-club` to execute the unit tests.